Team Building for Sales Teams: Competitive and Collaborative Activities

 Where Sales Strategy Meets Real Connection

-What types of sales team building activities work best during a kickoff?
+What team building activities work best for competitive sales environments?

-What size group works best for sales team building activities?
+What's the ideal group size for sales team building activities?